 Despite being a talented footballer, Barnes was also talented in Music with Rap being his section.
 He performed the rap part in “World in Motion” by Keith Allen before taking on the stage in FA Cup final to perform the rap section in “Pass & Mover (It’s the Liverpool Groove).
-The World in Motion song peaked #1 on the charts spending 18 weeks in the UK top 75 in a release made both in 2002 and 2010.
-His Pass and move track also reached #4 and spent 4 weeks in the UK tp 75.
+The World in Motion song peaked at #1 on the charts spending 18 weeks in the UK top 75 in a release made both in 2002 and 2010.
+His Pass and move track also reached #4 and spent 4 weeks in the UK to 75.
 Thanks to the rap section, World in Motion quickly became a legendary song in English football traditions being the remembered part.

-What is John Barnes’ Net Worth
+What is John Barnes’ Net Worth?

-Also, Read Bastian Schweinsteiger Net worth in 2020!
+Also, Read Bastian Schweinsteiger Net worth!